jetstack/jetstack-secure-gcm/README.md

 On the next screen, you will be asked to either select an existing cluster or create a new one, as well as choosing the Kubernetes namespace in which the application will be created in.

-We recommend avoiding installing Jetstack Secure for cert-manager in the `default` namespace.
+We recommend avoiding installing `Jetstack Secure for cert-manager` in the `default` namespace.
 Prefer using a different namespace name such as `jetstack-secure`.

+Regarding the App instance name, we recommend using an application name such as `jetstack-secure`.
+This app instance name will appear as a prefix of all the Kubernetes objects.

+The remaining of the settings can be left to their default values.

 When you are done, click the "Deploy" button: